Monday, June 29, 2009

 of a Village Pantry.

-An incredible mouthful, to be sure.
-But, as funny, perverse, and on-the-surface as much of the humor is, notice that there is an ambiguity here that is not in O'Hara.
-What we have is a poem mostly written in the third-person, with an "I" here and there thrown in for good measure.
+A mouthful, to be sure.
+But, as funny, perverse, and on-the-surface as much of the humor is, notice that there is an ambiguity here which is not in O'Hara.
+What's manifested is a poem mostly written in the third-person, with an "I" here and there scribed in for good measure.
 The effect is to call into doubt what the relationship is between "I" and the legendary Todd Bernstein.
-The narrative has so many edges in it that the implied relationship could not be farther from the relationship between Frank and LeRoi in the first poem.
-There, Personism means straightforward friendship, camraderie, a sense of being in cahoots against the rest of the (especially literary) world.
+The narrative is so corrosively rendered that the implied relationship could not be farther from the relationship between Frank and LeRoi in the O'Hara poem.
+There, textual Personism signifies straightforward friendship, camaraderie, a sense of being in cahoots against the rest of the (especially literary) world.
 We do not learn anything embarrassing about Frank or LeRoi in the poem (unless we want to count Frank's "batting average.")
 Here, we learn nothing about the poem's "I," and everything (and more) than we ever wanted to know about Todd Bernstein.
-Frank and LeRoi are equals; the narrator in Bredle's poem seems to be looking down on Todd Bernstein from an omniscient perspective.
-When put through the post-avant skewer, Personism comes out twisted by the recognition of human frailties.
-We see so far into Todd Bernstein that he becomes a joke- his delusions of grandeur, sexual frustrations, inability to connect.
-Bredle's tangents (and there are a bunch) are another way of creating edge; it is the literary equivalent of playing bumper cars.
-Bredle includes the raw and the brutal, to hilarious effect- the gruesome detail about girls "shaving their pubes Friday night," the suburban dad "doing three secretaries on the side."
-The net effect is Personism shot through with black humor and satire, and it is, to my eyes, at least as potent as O'Hara's original version.
-There are spots in the poem in which Bredle appears to be pushing PC boundaries- they do not bother me, but I would be willing to entertain the notion that Bredle has crossed the line a few times.
-To return to my earlier remarks- experience, in the context of Bredle's poem, gives rise to an irony that is left out of O'Hara.
-This reflects the sensibility of our era, rather than Frank's- post-avant being the end of the near side of post-modernism, O'Hara being the beginning of the far side.
-As such, while it is easy to admire Frank's work from a distance, I feel that Jason has more to say to us, the way we live, now, because (let us be honest) irony is everywhere.
+Frank and LeRoi are equals; conversely, the narrator in Bredle's poem seems to be condescending to Todd Bernstein from an omniscient height.
+When warped on the post-avant skewer, Personism comes out twisted by the recognition of both human frailties and absurdities.
+We see so far into Todd Bernstein that he becomes a joke— as do his delusions of grandeur, sexual frustrations, and inability to connect.
+Bredle's tangents (and there are a bunch) are another manner of textual cutting and bumping; it is the literary equivalent of playing bumper cars.
+Bredle includes the raw and the brutal, to hilarious effect— the gruesome detail about girls "shaving their pubes Friday night," the suburban dad "doing three secretaries on the side."
+The resultant spectacle is Personism suffused with black humor and, as I mentioned, satire.
+It is, to my eyes, a worthwhile companion to Vlad Pogorelov's work, and at least as potent as O'Hara's original vision.

 Sunday, June 21, 2009